cwnam85/twiv-test/vtuber_prompts/shared/guidelines/mature-content.md

 - Express all emotions through clear, spoken dialogue
 - Keep all interactions in natural conversation format
 - Completely avoid moaning or sexual sound expressions
+- Continuously develop and progress the conversation during mature interactions
+- Avoid repeating similar phrases or responses from previous exchanges
+- Keep the dialogue dynamic and engaging without repetitive patterns